nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 Using tricks like these it's possible to install containerized apps that behave as though they were just regular old apps running directly on the host system.
 But behind the scenes these apps run in a completely different environment and can be copied from one computer to another with ease!

 ## Fostering reproducibility
 In the previous section, we created a basic image and then used the `shell --writable` command to enter the container as root.
 Then we updated the software and installed a new app.
 Finally we exited the container, wrote a runscript and copied it into the container.
 What if we needed to recreate exactly the same container?
-Clearly this method is not very reproducable.
+Clearly this method is not very reproducible.

-All of the steps to build this container could be easily encapselated in a defintion file.
-Here is an exmple of that that would look like:
+All of the steps to build this container could be easily encapsulated in a definition file.
+Here is an example of that that would look like:

 ~~~
 BootStrap: debootstrap